Last updated: November 26, 2018

 *** Travel may be required for this position depending on programmatic need.

 *** This is not a laboratory research position.
 Duties are carried out in an office environment.

 Required Qualifications and Skills

-Recent college graduates (less than 1 year) with BA/BS in biological sciences and interest in genetics/genomics, molecular biology or computational genomics/data science
+- Recent college graduates (and demonstrated interest in genetics/genomics, molecular biology, or computational genomics/data science

-This is a contract position with a term of two (2) years.
+This is a contract position with a two-year term.
 The successful applicant will be an employee of an NIH contracting agency.
 The contracting agency offers competitive salaries and a generous benefits package.

-Recent project or goal that you are proud of and in which a considerable amount of effort was given.
-Describe how your ability to think critically and/or apply previous knowledge to a new problem was vital to resolving it.
+- Recent project/goal that you are proud of in which a considerable amount of effort was given.
+Describe how your ability to think critically and/or apply previous knowledge to a new problem was vital.

 - Your start date availability.
 There is one immediate vacancy; the remaining openings start in June 2019.

 Applications must be received by Monday, January 28, 2019 to be considered.